ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 [**HOME**](Home) > [**SNOWPLOW TECHNICAL DOCUMENTATION**](Snowplow technical documentation) > [**Trackers**](trackers) > [**JavaScript Tracker**](Javascript-Tracker) > Specific event tracking

-This page refers to version 2 of the Snowplow JavaScript Tracker.
+This page refers to **version 2 of the Snowplow JavaScript Tracker which has not been released yet**.
 Click [here] [specific-events-v1] for the corresponding documentation for version 1.

 <a name="tracking-specific-events" />
 ## 3. Tracking specific events